bolsinga/itunes_json/README.md

 - `replace-disc-numbers` - Replace disc numbers for albums.
 - `replace-durations` - Replace track durations.
 - `replace-persistent-ids` - Replace track persistent IDs.
 This should be used with caution.
-- `replace-date-addeds` - Replace date added for a track.
+- `replace-date-addeds` - Replace date added for a track (uses history as truth).
 - `replace-composers` - Replace composer for a track.
 - `replace-comments` - Replace comments for a track.
-- `replace-date-released` - Replace date released for a track.
+- `replace-date-released` - Replace date released for a track (uses history as truth).
 - `replace-album-title` - Replace album title for a track.
 - `replace-song-title` - Replace song title for a track.
 - `replace-year` - Replace year for a track.